uhlik/blendmaxwell/readme.md

 * MXS references
 * Dupli verts, faces and group
 * Multiple UV channels
-* Custom Material creation and editing with inside Blender or with Mxed
+* Custom and Extension Material creation and editing inside Blender or with Mxed
-* Save/Load custom materials from/into Blender material editor (extension materials support will be added)
+* Save and load Custom and Extension Materials from or to Blender material editor
 * Material assignment (including backface materials) and multiple materials per object
 * Extension Materials creation and editing inside Blender
 * Cameras